-1Bottom-up estimates of sectoral methane emissions.
-Anthropogenic emissions are given by the Environmental Protection Agency (EPA) 2022 Inventory of U.S. Greenhouse Gas Emissions and Sinks (GHGI) for 2019.
+1 as reported in the mos recent version of the U.S. Environmental Protection Agency (EPA) 2022 Inventory of Greenhouse Gas Emissions and Sinks (GHGI) for 2019.
 Error ranges are given by the sum in quadrature of bottom-up subsector errors.
 Wetland emissions are from a subset of the high performance WetCHARTs ensemble version 1.3.1.
 See section 2.2 for details.

 2Optimized emissions from the inversion of TROPOMI data, with the range from the eight members of the inversion ensemble shown in parentheses.